-The Hospital Readmission Reduction Program (HRRP), which is managed by Centers for Medicare and Medicaid Services (CMS), reduces payments to hospitals with excessive readmissions.
+The Hospital Readmission Reduction Program (HRRP), which is managed by the Centers for Medicare and Medicaid Services (CMS), reduces payments to hospitals with excessive readmissions.
 High readmission rates can contribute to significant damage to a hospital’s financial health.
 What actions can hospitals take to lower readmissions?

 The Agency for Healthcare Research and Quality estimates patients readmitted within 30 days cost the healthcare system more than $41 billion.
 Medicare beneficiaries account for more than half of this expense, including $17 billion spent on unnecessary hospital visits, according to the Center for Health Information and Analysis.